ndidplatform/ndidplatform.github.io/technical-overview.md

   If the identity proofing process is very strict, the registered identity will have a high **IAL (Identity Assurance Level)**.

-  In this scenario, the user onboarded with the IDP using his **citizen ID, 1-2345-67890-12-3**.
+  In this scenario, the user onboarded with the IdP using his **citizen ID, 1-2345-67890-12-3**.

   - **How identity data is stored:** Some parts of data related to each identity is stored privately by each participating party, while others are on the blockchain.